nhuquynhle22/Crime_Rates_vs_City_Budgets/README.md

 # Police-Crime-Rates-vs-City-Budgets

 ## Background
 The police arrest someone every 3 seconds in the United States.
 More than 80 percent of all arrests nationwide are for low-level, nonviolent offenses.
 Nationally, the cost of policing is a staggering $115 billion per year.
 As a part of society, crime is prevalent all over the world.
-The purpose of this project is to determine whether or not the crime rate rises or falls in relation to different police variables.
+The purpose of this project is to determine whether or not police spending has an effect on certain societal factors.

 ## Objective
 The goal of this project is to analyze past and recent crime rates in certain states of the US to determine if there is a correlation between certain factors behind law enforcement and the rate of crime in the respective areas.